dikshitasahare/Tourism-Experience-Analytics/README.md

-# 🌍 AI-Powered Tourism Recommendation System
+# 🌍 Tourism Experience Analytics: Classification, Prediction, and Recommendation System

 Tourism recommendation web application built with **Flask** and **Machine Learning** that helps users discover personalized travel destinations based on their preferences.
 The application combines recommendation algorithms, interactive dashboards, destination analytics, and rich travel information to provide an engaging trip-planning experience.